pyvista/pyvista/CONTRIBUTING.rst

 If for whatever reason you feel that your function should have an exception to any of the rules, add an exception to the function either in the ``[tool.numpydoc_validation]`` section in ``pyproject.toml`` or add an inline comment to exclude a certain check.
-For example, we do not enforce documentation strings for setters and skip the GL08 check.

 .. code:: python